sophiechannon/CV/README.md

 # My career so far

-### Cambridge Junction (Jan-20 to May-22)
-_Development Manager (Fundraising... not coding!)_
+### Development Manager (Fundraising... not coding!)
+_Cambridge Junction (Jan-20 to May-22)_

 - Project planning and management, from idea generation through to grant writing and donor stewardship
-- Communicating across departments to ensure the projects we delivered were on track
+- Communicating across departments to ensure our portfolio of projects were on track and budget
-- Building relationships with donors
+- Building relationships with donors to facilitate their trust resulting in increased financial support
+- Managing the membership scheme and low level donations, which increased by approximately 75% during my time in post
-- Training staff to use ticketing software
+- Training other members of the team to use box office and donation software
 - Member of the Equality, Diversity, Inclusivity and Belonging group who met regularly to improve our approach to these issues, including making the building more accessible and hiring a team that better represented the community we served

+### Development Manager (Fundraising)
-### Cambridge City Council & Cambridge Folk Festival (Oct-18 to Dec-19)
+_Cambridge City Council & Cambridge Folk Festival (Oct-18 to Dec-19)_
-_Development Manager (Fundraising)_

-- Networking with the local business community
+- Networking with the local business community, to build more meaningful relationships and increase donations
-- Persuasive negotiation to close sponsorship deals
 - Adapting to a changing work environment during a transfer from a charity to the local authority
-- Identifying a gap in the market and developing a membership scheme for the Corn Exchange venue
+- Identifying a gap in the market and developing a membership scheme for the Corn Exchange music venue

+### Fundraising Officer
-### BirdLife International (Sep-16 to Oct-18)
+_BirdLife International (Sep-16 to Oct-18)_
-_Fundraising Officer_

-- Modernising administrative practices enabling me up to spend more time raising funds
+- Taking the initiative to update outdated administrative practices enabling me up to spend more time raising funds resulting in increased fundraising income
-- Improving donor experience with website redevelopment in collaboration with a web developer
+- Working with a web developer to plan and implement new donation pages on the website to improve user experience and increase donations.

+### Assistant Artist Manager
-### Hazard Chase (Sep-15 to Sep-16)
+_Hazard Chase (Sep-15 to Sep-16)_

-_Assistant Artist Manager_
+- Hitting the ground running with tight deadlines from day one, learning on the job and taking initiative to ensure work was carried out on time with no training

-- Learning new diary management software to arrange artist travel, accommodation and visa
+- Rapidly gaining familiarity with diary management software to arrange artist travel, accommodation and visas

-- Learning on the job with no handover
+### Membership and Marketing Officer

-### Arts Marketing Association (Nov-13 to Sep-15)
+_Arts Marketing Association (Nov-13 to Sep-15)_
-_Membership and Marketing Officer_

-- Overseeing the membership scheme and member communications
-- Event support at conferences and hosting events across the UK
+- Promoted from a more junior position after a few months to take ownership of the membership scheme.
+In the new role I implemented a new method to enable renewals online which improved user experience
+- Travelling across the UK to represent the organisation and host different training events, ensuring that the events ran smoothly

+### Associate Tutor in Concert Management
-### University of Surrey (Sep-13 to Jun-14)
+_University of Surrey (Sep-13 to Jun-14)_
-_Associate Tutor in Concert Management_

-- Managing large music events and all event staff
-- Teaching students how to manage concerts, including some students who were older than me
+- I took on this role fresh out of University and my main responsibility was to teach students how to manage music events.
+The main challenge I faced was dealing with imposter syndrome, which I managed by planning lessons thoroughly so I could feel confident that I was delivering high quality content.